brigadecore/brigade/docs/intro/install.md

 ## Notes for Azure Container Services (ACS)

-Acid is well-tested on ACS Kubernetes.
+Brigade is well-tested on ACS Kubernetes.
 We recommend using at least Kubernetes 1.6.

 - It is recommended to use a Service with type LoadBalanacer on ACS, which will generate an Azure load balancer for you.